flipperdevices/flipperzero-firmware/README.md

 ### Flipper-to-Flipper wireless communication

-It's worth nothing that there is no functional distinction between a HC-11 module and a Flipper Zero running this app.
+It's worth noting that there is no functional distinction between a HC-11 module and a Flipper Zero running this app.
 Therefore, it's perfectly possible to exchange data between two or more Flipper Zeros wirelessly without the need for a HC-11 module.

 ![Flipper-to-Flipper radio communication](screenshots/flipper_to_flipper_radio_comm.gif)